cmaureir/progra-alma/lectures/week3/lecture11.rst

    * ``max(map(len, d.values()))``

 #.
-Write a program that allow to save the age of several differente people,
+Write a program that allow to save the age of several different people,
-   saving algo their names.
+   saving also their names.
    It is recommended the use of a *dictionary*.

    Once you have several ages, obtain a list with only the age of the people,